TLChilton/mailspring-bushido/README.md

-**Note:** because this is just a personal project, I can't guarantee that the theme will work on Windows or macOS.
-You are free to make a pull request for these Operating Systems, though.
+**Note:** The adjustments I've made are in the context of my own personal Linux Thinkpad running MX Linux.
+Your mileage may vary

 # Bushido

-Bushido is a theme for the Mailspring mail client, forked from the [Ido theme](https://github.com/edipox/n1-ido), which is in turn based on [Taiga](https://github.com/noahbuscher/N1-Taiga). *Ido* means *offspring* in Esperanto, so *Idido* is *Offspring of the offspring*!
+Bushido is a theme for the Mailspring mail client, forked from the [Idido theme](https://github.com/NeoMahler/mailspring-idido), which is based on the [Ido theme](https://github.com/edipox/n1-ido), which is in turn based on [Taiga](https://github.com/noahbuscher/N1-Taiga). *Ido* means *offspring* in Esperanto, so *Idido* is *Offspring of the offspring*, and my spin on it *Bushido* abandons the Esperanto theme entirely.

 # Theming
 The sidebar color can be changed by updating the color value in [this file](https://github.com/NeoMahler/mailspring-idido/blob/master/styles/variables.less#L32).
 [Here is a video showing how to do that.](https://youtu.be/4L2v6tuAonE)